dosco/graphjin/README.md

 ## Features

-- Works with Postgres, MySQL8 and Yugabyte DB
+- Works with Postgres, MySQL8 and YugabyteDB
 - Complex nested queries and mutations
 - Realtime updates with subscriptions
 - Add custom business logic in Javascript